Vedic Chanting FAQ

 What is Vedic Chanting?

-The Vedas are considered śruti, that which is heard, indicating their status as revealed texts that ancient seers brought back from states of deep meditation.
+The Vedas are ancient Sanskrit texts from which Indic knowledge systems including Yoga, Ayurveda, and Jyotish stem from.
+They are considered śruti, that which is heard, indicating their status as revealed texts that ancient seers brought back from states of deep meditation.

-These ancient seers or Ṛṣi-s and Ṛṣika-s, had direct experience of the nature of reality which they expressed through beautiful esoteric poetry that was passed on through oral tradition in the form of the mantras that were later organized and written down in Sanskrit as the four Veda-s.
+These ancient seers or Ṛṣis and Ṛṣikas, had direct experience of the nature of reality which they expressed through beautiful esoteric poetry that was passed on through oral tradition in the form of the mantras that were later organized and written down in Sanskrit as the four Vedas.

 These mantras contain deep wisdom on many things, including how to live in harmony and alignment with nature, each other and ourselves.
 Veda recitation aligns your vibration with this wisdom and over time it begins to unfold inside of you, inviting new insight and understanding.